 Amsterdam Edition Audubon Birds

-1870 Lockwood Edition Audubon Birds: 3 Framed Blue Jays
+Set of 3 framed, 1870 Lockwood Edition Audubon Birds, all Blue Jays

 A set of three professionally framed Blue Jays from JJ Audubon’s Birds of America.
 Sourced from his Lockwood edition which published 1870.
 The 19th century hand-colored lithographs are framed using archival materials.
 Rag matting, UV glass and beautiful satin finish burl wood frames.
 Each piece measures 13×16″ $1250. shipped.
 Call 413-245-4197 to place your order.

 Our JJ Audubon’s Birds of America are sourced from his Lockwood edition which published 1870.
 Each piece is a 19th century hand colored lithographs.
 The famous American naturalist, JJ Audubon Havell or 1st edition of Birds of North America c.1835-42.
 Audubon’s ornithological illustrations were very popular over the years.
 But the books were too expensive.
 There needed to be a more affordable edition to sell.
 Interest was strong and demand was high, so a second (small) octavo edition of JJ Audubon’s Birds of America published in 1870.
 It is known as the Lockwood Edition.
 Here are North American species of song birds, perching & feeder types.
 Each piece is double matted in archival rag mats to 9×12″ and will fit a deep standard sized frame.
 Click here to contact us.

 Notations on the Audubon Birds and Lithography